 Cases of COVID-19 have been identified in a growing number of locations internationally, including the United States.
-Stay updated on cases in the U.S. on the CDC website, which will be updated regularly at noon Mondays through Fridays.
+Learn more about cases in the U.S. on the CDC website, which will be updated regularly at noon Mondays through Fridays.
 Numbers close out at 4 p.m. the day before reporting.

 How to Protect Yourself

 Protect yourself against COVID-19 by washing your hands often, avoiding close contact, staying home if you’re sick, covering coughs and sneezes, and wearing a face covering in public.
 Learn more about how to protect yourself on the CDC website.

 What to Do If You’re Sick